Is Hot Sauce Good for You?

 As we mentioned earlier in this article, when you eat spicy food, your body thinks you’re actually in pain.
 When it comes to that happy feeling, it’s because of the release of endorphins.
-In the case of blood pressure, it causes the release of something called neuropeptide Y. This is a little technical for us, but several studies over the years related to neuropeptide Y shows improved blood pressure improves when hot sauce and other spicy foods are consumed.
+In the case of blood pressure, it causes the release of something called neuropeptide Y. This is a little technical for us, but several studies over the years related to neuropeptide Y show improved blood pressure improves when hot sauce and other spicy foods are consumed.

-There are apparently other benefits of anything that aids the release of neuropeptide Y. It’s also known for reducing anxiety and stress, reduces constriction of blood vessels, can improve your circadian rhythm, and might even make you want to cut down on alcohol.
+There are apparently other benefits of anything that aids the release of neuropeptide Y. It’s also known for reducing anxiety and stress, reducing constriction of blood vessels, can improve your circadian rhythm, and might even make you want to cut down on alcohol.

 Possibly related to lower cholesterol and blood pressure, a report by The American Heart Association showed that “people who ate chili peppers regularly had a 26 percent relative reduction in cardiovascular mortality and 25 percent relative reduction in all-cause mortality” from a study of over half a million participants.
 Researchers aren’t exactly sure why spicy food helps out the old ticker, but numbers like that should be encouraging to lovers of spicy food!

 Finally, hot sauce can help prevent and manage diabetes.
 A 2006 study showed that diabetes patients who had a spicy meal had more normalized insulin levels than those who “had a meal that did not contain much capsaicin.”